Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 Think of God as an artist who painted his self-portrait on a two-piece jigsaw puzzle.

-The puzzle pieces have different shapes but equal surface areas.
+The puzzle pieces have different shapes but the same surface area.
 Each veneer depicts a complementary portion of the artist’s likeness.

 The two pieces are unique, but they share common elements.
 Each displays an equal measure of the artist’s skill.
 Each merits the same level of admiration.

 Neither puzzle piece is superior to the other.
 Neither is servile to the other.
-Neither transcends the other in importance.
+Neither transcends the other in priority.

 The artist values both pieces equally because each is essential to the self-portrait.
 His image is incomplete until they are conjoined.